Feeding our pets is a subject of much myth, confusion and contention. The answer however, is surprisingly simple.

 - Lean meats of any sort are great.
 Do not feed spicy foods or rich foods, but lean meats.

-- If using commercial foods, ideally use an appropriate life stage food such as puppy, light for overweight individuals, senior etc.
+- If you are using commercial foods, ideally use an appropriate life stage food such as puppy, light for overweight individuals, senior etc.

-- If not using a quality commercial puppy food, make sure to add a calcium supplement for puppies, unless you are feeding quality bones 3-4 times weekly.
+- If you are not using a quality commercial puppy food, make sure to add a calcium supplement for puppies, unless you are feeding quality bones 3-4 times weekly.
 Lamb ribs (never a single rib) and necks 3-4 times weekly is actually a better source of balanced calcium and phosphorous, so supplements are only needed for puppies on home cooked diets without bones.
-Our strong recommendation, feed bones to puppies from 6 weeks of age.
+Our strong recommendation is to feed bones to puppies from 6 weeks of age.

-There are lots of myths about feeding supplements such as yeasts, seaweed, vitamins etc. All of these things are unnecessary in a good balanced diet, but also aren’t going to do any harm.
+There are lots of myths about feeding supplements such as yeasts, seaweed, vitamins etc. All of these things are likely unnecessary in a good balanced diet, but also aren’t going to do any harm.